HOPE FOR THE PLANET INITIATIVE (HOPI)

 Brian Awuonda

 Naom Moraa Nyariki is a passionate child rights advocate, program leader, and social innovator dedicated to empowering children and transforming communities.
-She serves as the Chief Operations Officer at House of Plenty International (HOPI), a groundbreaking child-centered initiative under the BBA Advocates umbrella.
+She serves as the Chief Operations Officer at HOPI.

 Naom is the architect of the Universal Rights and Duties of the Child Curriculum, a first-of-its-kind framework that translates all 42 rights under the United Nations Convention on the Rights of the Child (CRC) into practical, actionable duties.
 For every right, she developed three corresponding duties, nurturing a culture of responsibility alongside rights.